Ganeshkm10/Inertial-Sensor-Signal-Processing/README.md

 This Repository contains code for the ECEN 5813 PES FINAL PROEJECT for FALL 2021 which is implemented on FRDM KL25Z.

-Special thanks to @howdypierce for all lectures.
+Special thanks to Professor @howdypierce for all lectures.

 ## Objective :
 To implement MMA8451Q , on-board inertial sensor over I2C for orientation and motion detection(acceleration) on KL25Z.